kaymen99/google-maps-lead-generator/README.md

 - Uses an **AI agent (LLM)** to intelligently identify:
   - Email addresses
   - Detailed contact information
-  - Social media links (Facebook, Twitter, Instagram)
+  - Social media links (Facebook, Twitter, Instagram, etc)
   - Other relevant data points for outreach

 ### 3. Data Export
-- Saves all collected and enriched data to an Excel file
+- Saves all collected and enriched data to an Excel file, under the `data` directory
 - Organizes information in a clean, ready-to-use format for sales outreach
-- Stores files in the `/data` directory for easy access

 ## **Cost Implications**